Turning User Insights into Actionable UX Suggestions for Greenspace

 I found that competitors like Gibbs Landscape Co. and Lawns & Palms provide more detailed, text-heavy content, while Greenscape focuses on a visually engaging, concise design.
 Websites like BrightView use large header images for impact, whereas Greenscape opts for a simpler layout.
 Some competitors, such as Seattle Urban Farm Company, offer additional educational resources, while Greenscape highlights projects with interactive elements.
 Overall, Greenscape excels in design and user engagement but could benefit from adding more detailed content to stay competitive.

-Website Improvements Based on Heuristic Evaluation Insights
+Improvements Based on Heuristic Evaluation Insights

 Low Fidelity Design